nixime/nixlocker/README.md

 * LUKSDEV; Current not used
 * DEBUG; If this entry exists then the script will print trace information to stderr. *WARNING* This will print the password into your journald logs and may be visible to unintended users.

+#Issues

+1. This service is not the quickest.
+When your system boots up you may see the prompt for a password for a period of time before this service kicks in.
+At this time, unknown why this is the case.

+2. Cannot determine the appropriate systemd settings to block the starting of this service until the external usb devices are populated.